egoOyiri/egofunding/README.md

 2. Test in Eclipse:

-         In Eclipse run MyServiceSpec as JUnit or Scala Tests
+         In Eclipse run EOServiceSpec as JUnit or Scala Tests